 - A strainer

 - One or more bottles or jars to store your “perfume” in

 - A pair of scissors

-Place the spices in a small container.
+Place the herbs and spices in a small container.
 Crush them with the back of the wooden spoon, then fill the container with lukewarm tap water.
 Let the mixture infuse for about 10 minutes, then strain it into another container.
 We had been reading about such “perfume” kid projects and we were skeptical – would using only water, without any other solvents, and no boiling, still work?
 Yes, it does!